 It’s relatively straightforward to fit a shower room, toilet or full bathroom into a garden building.
 This is ideal when you want to use your building all day as a garden office, art studio or hobby room and if it’s a fair distance to the house.
 It’s pretty essential if you want to use it as a garden guest room, or if (lucky you) you have a pool and want a shower and pool house changing area nearby.

-With electricity, clearly safety is paramount.
+With electricity, clearly, safety is paramount.
 That means this is a job for certified electricians.
-As a minimum, electrical cables run underground or around the garden must be steel wired armoured; depending what kind of soil and subsoil you have, it may be best to run a conduit pipe to your cabin to protect wires, and with a bit of design forethought this can allow additional cables to be added later.
+As a minimum, electrical cables running underground or around the garden must be steel-wired armoured; depending on what kind of soil and subsoil you have, it may be best to run a conduit pipe to your cabin to protect wires, and with a bit of design forethought this can allow additional cables to be added later.

 Accredited contractors are self-certifying, and they’re more than worth their money in dealing with issues such as the gauge of cable needed to run adequate amperage over a long distance, where to place RCD switches, separate metering if you need it, and so on.